Raw Material for Future MDF Production

 Feedback from the industry suggests that more promising crop raw materials (ARMs) may be considered alternatives.
 However, it is obvious that it will only be considered if it can be supplied at the same or lower cost as wood and is guaranteed in terms of supply safety and quality.
 The industry also wants more information about the long-term impact of the production process itself, as higher levels of silicon dioxide and extractives can lead to equipment wear and tear.

 At present, the center’s research on raw materials for MDF production focuses on the use of regenerated MDF.
 A large amount of discarded MDF can be obtained from the sources after consumption and before consumption.
 This is a potentially valuable source of fibers that has not yet been used.
 In the past, many technologies have considered this problem, but based on batch production process, it needs high pressure and energy consumption, which is unaffordable.
 However, the recent development of MDF Recovery Ltd. and the comprehensive development of some of Europe’s largest plate manufacturers have proved to be feasible and cost-effective.
-It can be used in combination with store decoration of recycled products, market pull of retail industry and regulatory agencies to promote circular economy of manufacturing industry.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+It can be used in combination with store decoration of recycled products, market pull of retail industry and regulatory agencies to promote circular economy of manufacturing industry.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.